 They can provide the necessary information without having to demand information from the wearer which can be stressful and won’t help the situation, especially if people are unresponsive due to their condition.

-At Silicone Wristbands, we provide customised bands for events and charities, but it’s always interesting to explore different concepts that could lend support for people on a personal level.
+At Silicone Wristbands Direct, we provide customised bands for events and charities, but it’s always interesting to explore different concepts that could lend support for people on a personal level.
 For any enquiries into our services or products, contact us at 01524 848382, otherwise you can follow us on Facebook and Twitter.